USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/a11y-testing-instructions.md

 - [ ] Open an **a11y browser tools** to check for errors or issues: [WAVE](https://wave.webaim.org/), [axe](https://www.deque.com/axe/devtools/) (free version is sufficient, for Chrome only) (this is the one used by gov (DHS Trusted Testers).
 For storybook-only components, use the accessibility tab in Storybook.

-## After completion of each epic:
+## After completion of each milestone/epic:

-Test with screen reader NVDA or JAWS on Windows machine using (Chrome or Firefox)
+- [ ] Test all the above with JAWS screenreader on a Windows machine using Chrome or Firefox via [Asstistiv](https://docs.google.com/document/d/1YGVMAbQgBVYaPhTgzJeMer1iMpBsOSVCshyyu-vmGi4/edit#)

-Test responsiveness when zoomed in at 200%
+- [ ] Test all the above for responsiveness when zoomed in at 200%

-Test using an Android and an iPhone
+- [ ] Test all the above using an Android and an iPhone